This is Part 2 of our stronger password series. For the other parts, click below:

 Open-source does not mean the software is totally secure, and plenty of small vulnerabilities have been reported with both KeePass and KeePassX.
 That being said, both tools are great software, especially because they function without the need to subscribe to a service.

 KeePassX stores your passwords in a database, which it encrypts with your password.
-This database is a single file that you can save on a USB stick, back up in the cloud, or send to a trusted colleague.
+This database is a single file that you can save on a USB stick, back up in the cloud (if it’s encrypted well enough), or send to a trusted colleague.

 Sharing KeePassX passwords selectively (rather than sharing all of them at once) is possible by making use of separate databases, but this is not the smoothest process.
 Once you decide which passwords you want to share, you must copy them into a separate KeePassX database and then share this database file with GitHub, Dropbox, or a similar service.
 Though each time the password database is updated on KeePassX, you will have to reshare the database.
 Keeping the selected password files in sync and without a conflict can be difficult, and it quickly becomes impractical with multiple users.